Why You're Addicted to Stress, Chaos, and Drama - and How to Heal

 This is often called “drama bonding” coined by Dr. Scott Lyons a therapist and author on the research around addiction to stress.
 It’s a trauma response, not a personality flaw.

-This is where it overlaps with codependency or anxiety in relationships.
+This is where chaos addiction overlaps with anxiety, hypervigilance, and codependent relationships.

-When you’re always monitoring others’ moods, over-functioning, fixing, or rescuing — it keeps your system in a heightened, reactive state.
+When you're constantly monitoring others' moods, over-functioning, fixing, or rescuing - it keeps your nervous system in a heightened, reactive state.

-It feels like you’re being helpful or in control.
-But really, it’s a nervous system chasing cortisol, trying to stay needed, on high alert, and safe.
+It feels like being helpful, responsible, or in control.
+But underneath, it's a nervous system chasing cortisol - trying to stay needed, stay alert, stay safe.

 When you’ve been in survival mode for years, stillness doesn’t always feel good.